 Even without the falls he was surely missing out because as soon as you walk around the corner and out of the trees, the view is magnificent.
 And it really is a five minute "trail."

 Once Kafka and I got to the overlook I decided to get a closer look of the falls and tied his leash to the safety poles (while I'm sure he's more graceful than me, I'm also sure he could pull me straight down the slippery gravel rocks down below in a heartbeat).
 By the time I was finished (or rather, wasn't) having a closer look I had to run back to him because people were beginning to arrive and neither party was sure about the other - Kafka tried to escape downhill to get away from them (a rarity for my social butterfly).

-We beat Peter back to the car and were off towards Lake City in minutes.
+We beat my friend back to the car and were off towards Lake City in minutes.
 I had heard of North Clear Creek Falls and thought that's what I had actually been viewing, only to my surprise when we pulled off the road a few minutes later to the real thing.
 It was also magnificent - being slightly taller and one of the most photographed falls in the state (perhaps in part due to the adjacent parking lot), but if you want my real opinion, there was something a little more special about that tucked away South Falls.
 A little more secret, a little more hidden.
 The unknowingly sleeping behind it might've played a part too.